NFC starts discussing division of resources today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: At a time when the Sindh government is expressing fears of rollback of the 18th Constitutional Amendment and the NFC Award, the re-constituted National Finance Commission (NFC) is all set to kick-start its deliberations here today (Wednesday) to finalise resource distribution formula among the Centre and the provinces.
+ISLAMABAD: At a time when Sindh government is expressing fears of rollback of 18th Constitutional amendments and NFC Award, the re-constituted National Finance Commission (NFC) is all set to kick-start its deliberations here today (Wednesday) to finalise resource distribution formula among the Center and provinces.

 The Centre is demanding to slash down the share of provinces upfront by 7 percent for meeting the requirements of security and Fata development but the federating units are reluctant to accept this demand.
-It is yet to be seen how the lingering stalemate will be resolved for moving towards a consensus-based settlement under the ambit of constitutional body, the NFC, comprising members from the federal government and all the four provinces.
+It is yet to see how the lingering stalemate will be resolve for moving towards consensus based settlement under the ambit of constitutional body NFC comprising of member from federal government and all four provinces.

-The Centre has taken the stance that there is a need to improve fiscal coordination between the federal and provincial governments.
-After the 7th NFC Award, the weight of provinces in the overall fiscal affairs of the government has sharply increased.
+The Center has taken stance that there is need to improve fiscal coordination between the federal and provincial governments.
+After the 7th NFC Award, the weight of provinces in overall fiscal affairs of the government has sharply increased.

 Thus, the federal government has tended to rely heavily on indirect taxes, as it is easier to collect.
 Indirect taxes are regressive, i.e., it places a greater burden of taxes on the lower income groups and upper income groups bear a lower burden of taxes.